Teaching Artist Interns

 Frequently Asked Questions

 Interns will be able to review Educator applications during Fall training.
 An initial meeting between the Intern and Educator is then scheduled to ensure that the needs, goals, and approaches of both the intern and educator align well.
-Once a good match is established, the Intern and Educator will work together to plan at least one classroom observation by the end of Fall Quarter for the intern to see the classroom dynamic and meet the students.
+Once a good match is established, the Intern and Educator arrange at least one classroom observation by the end of Fall Quarter for the intern to see the classroom dynamic and meet the students before beginning their work in the Winter.

 Please note, we do our best to match the interests of the Teaching Artist Interns with the needs of the Educators.
 Because of this, we, unfortunately, may not be able to partner all Interns with an Educator.